syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Create-Word-document-in-WinUI.md

 # Create Word document in WinUI

-Syncfusion Essential DocIO is a [WinUI Word library](https://www.syncfusion.com/document-processing/word-framework/winui/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
+Syncfusion&reg; Essential DocIO is a [WinUI Word library](https://www.syncfusion.com/document-processing/word-framework/winui/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **create a Word document in WinUI**.

 **Prerequisites:**
 To use the WinUI 3 project templates, install the Windows App SDK extension for Visual Studio.
 For more details, refer [here](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/set-up-your-development-environment?tabs=cs-vs-community%2Ccpp-vs-community%2Cvs-2022-17-1-a%2Cvs-2022-17-1-b).